 Race to Equity 10-Year Report: Dane County

-Year after year Dane County has been named by several sources as one of the best places to live in the country.
-It is often touted as a resource-rich area where families and young professionals can thrive.
+Year after year, Dane County has been named by several sources as one of the best places to live in the country.
 But, Dane County is not an island.
 It is a product of the state of Wisconsin, which has been described as one of the worst states to live for Black people.
 While many Black families are thriving in Dane County, it is not an oasis for many of its Black residents, especially those making low and moderate incomes.

 The Race to Equity 10-Year Report unpacks how race, class, and, in some cases, gender impact Black Dane County residents.